 Number Question Component Status (Yes/No/Partial) State Safety Policy, Has [State] established a national aviation legislative framework Objectives and Resources 1.1-01 that addresses the proactive management of safety in the State?
-State Safety Policy, Has [State] identified the organization that is responsible for Objectives and Resources 1.2-01 coordinating the maintenance and implementation of the SSP?
-State Safety Policy, Has [State] established an SSP coordination group responsible for the Objectives and Resources 1.2-02 implementation and maintenance of the SSP?
-Has [State] identified, defined and documented the State requirements, State Safety Policy, obligations, functions and activities regarding the Objectives and Resources 1.2-03 establishment and maintenance of the SSP?
-Chata Cafata Dallar State Safety Policy, 1.2-19 Has [State] assessed the organizational structure to determine if any Objectives and Resources 1.2-19 changes are needed to support the implementation and maintenance of the SSP?
-Ctata Cafaty Daliay Dees State have an SSD implementation plan in place, which includes the State Safety Policy, 1.2-04 Does State have an SSP implementation plan in place, which includes the timing and sequencing of key tasks and responsibilities?
-Objectives and Resources 1.2 04 State Safety Policy, Is there a documented statement about the provision of the Objectives and Resources 1.2-05 necessary resources for the implementation and maintenance of the SSP? objectives and nesources State Safety Policy, Are the organizations involved in the implementation and maintenance Objectives and Resources 1.2-06 of the SSP provided with the necessary resources?
-State Safety Policy, Has [State] defined the specific activities and responsibilities related to the Objectives and Resources 1.2-07 management of safety in the State for each aviation authority? - Does the head of organization responsible for the implementation 1.2-09 and maintenance of the SSP coordinate the activities of the different State Safety Policy,
+State Safety Policy, 4 0 04 Has [State] identified the organization that is responsible for Objectives and Resources 1.2-01 coordinating the maintenance and implementation of the SSP?
+St. 1 C C 1 D II State Safety Policy, 1.2-02 Has [State] established an SSP coordination group responsible for the implementation and maintenance of the SSP?
+Objectives and Resources Has [State] identified, defined and documented the State requirements, State Safety Policy, obligations, functions and activities regarding the Objectives and Resources 1.2-03 establishment and maintenance of the SSP?
+State Safety Policy, Has [State] assessed the organizational structure to determine if any Objectives and Resources 1.2-19 changes are needed to support the implementation and maintenance of the SSP?
+S State Safety Policy, 1.2-04 Does State have an SSP implementation plan in place, which includes the timing and sequencing of key tasks and responsibilities?
+Objectives and Resources State Safety Policy, 1.2-05 Is there a documented statement about the provision of the necessary resources for the implementation and maintenance of the SSP?
+Objectives and Resources 1.2 03 necessary resources for the implementation and maintenance of the sor : State Safety Policy, Are the organizations involved in the implementation and maintenance Objectives and Resources 1.2-06 of the SSP provided with the necessary resources? objectives and nesources · · · · · · · · · · · · · · · · · · · State Safety Policy, Has [State] defined the specific activities and responsibilities related to the Objectives and Resources 1.2-07 management of safety in the State for each aviation authority?
+Does the head of organization responsible for the implementation 1.2-09 and maintenance of the SSP coordinate the activities of the different State Safety Policy,